capnproto/go-capnp/README.md

 ### Getting Started

 Read the ["Getting Started" guide](https://github.com/capnproto/go-capnproto2/wiki/Getting-Started) for a high-level introduction to the package API and workflow.
+A minimal working RPC example can be found [here](https://github.com/capnproto/go-capnproto2/wiki/Getting-Started#remote-calls-using-interfaces).

 Browse rest of the [Wiki](https://github.com/capnproto/go-capnproto2/wiki) for in depth explanations of concepts, migration guides, and tutorials.